 German Diplomatic Passport Africa

-Here, a fascinating huge German Empire passport issued to Nobleman Baron Schrenck von Notzing (German East Africa Schutztruppen / Protection Forces) issued by the Reich Chancellery on special order of King Wilhelm II.
+Here, a fascinating huge German Empire passport was issued to Nobleman Baron Schrenck von Notzing (German East Africa Schutztruppen / Protection Forces) issued by the Reich Chancellery on special order of King Wilhelm II.

 Military contingents were formed in German East Africa, where they became famous as Askari, in the Kamerun colony of German West Africa, and German South-West Africa.
-Small local police detachments performed control of the German colonies of New Guinea, in Samoa, and Togoland.
+Small local police detachments performed control of the German colonies of New Guinea, Samoa, and Togoland.
 Kiautschou in China under the Imperial Navy administration was a notable exception.
-As part of the East Asian Station, the navy garrisoned at Tsingtao, the marines of 3rd Sea Battalion, the only all-German unit with permanent status in an overseas protectorate.
+As part of the East Asian Station, the navy garrisoned at Tsingtao, the marines of the 3rd Sea Battalion, the only all-German unit with permanent status in an overseas protectorate.
 German Diplomatic Passport Africa